MSLNZ/msl-network/docs/ssh.rst

         def disconnect(self):
             # We override the `disconnect` method because we want to shut
             # down the RPiService and the Network Manager when MyClient
             # disconnects from the Raspberry Pi.
-You don't always want to
-            # shut down a Service and the Manager when a Client disconnects
-            # from the Manager and so we wouldn't override this method.
-The
-            # Manager might have other Services running on it that other
-            # Clients are using.
-Also, not every Service will allow a Client
+Not every Service will
-            # to shut it down.
-However, we have decided to design mypackage
+            # allow a Client to shut it down.
+However, we have decided to
-            # in a particular way that MyClient is intended to be the only
+            # design mypackage in a particular way that MyClient is
-            # Client connected to the Manager and when MyClient is done
+            # intended to be the only Client connected to the Manager and
-            # communicating with the RPiService then everything shuts down.
+            # when MyClient is done communicating with the RPiService then
+            # both the Manager and the Service shut down.
+The Client can
-            # The Client can also include *args and **kwargs in the
+            # also include *args and **kwargs in the shutdown_service()
-            # shutdown_service() request, but we don't use them in this example.
+            # request, but we don't use them in this example.
             self.shutdown_service()
             super(MyClient, self).disconnect()

         def service_error_handler(self):
-            # We override this method to shut down the RPiService and the
+            # We can override this method to handle the situation if
-            # Manager if there was an error on the RPiService.
-In general,
+            # there is an error on the Service.
+In general, if a Service
-            # if a Service raises an exception you wouldn't want it to shut
+            # raises an exception you wouldn't want it to shut
             # down because you would have to manually restart it.
 Especially
-            # if other Clients in other peoples code are requesting information
+            # if other Clients are requesting information from that Service.
-            # from that Service it can become frustrating.
-However, for
-            # mypackage we want everything to shut down (RPiService, MyClient
+            # However, for mypackage we want everything to shut down
-            # and the Manager) when any one of them raises an exception.
+            # (RPiService, MyClient and the Manager) when any one of them
+            # raises an exception.
             self.disconnect()

 To create a source distribution of ``mypackage`` run the following in the root folder of your